 Since U.S. Army Private Lori Ann Piestewa died in a Humvee ambush in Iraq in 2003, her name—and her legacy—have spread throughout the three mesas of Hopi land in northeastern Arizona.

-The first American Indian woman to die serving the U.S. Armed Forces, in the first war that allowed women to risk their lives on the front lines, Piestewa has became synonymous with patriotic Native American sacrifice.
-A mountain has been named in her honor.
-So has an education initiative for Hopi children and an annual motorcycle ride for fallen soldiers that traverses the Mountain West.
+The first American Indian woman to die serving the U.S. Armed Forces, in the first war that allowed women to risk their lives on the front lines, Piestewa has become synonymous with patriotic Native American sacrifice.
+In 2008, a prominent Phoenix mountain was named in her honor.
+So was an education initiative for Hopi children and an annual motorcycle ride for fallen soldiers that traverses the Mountain West.
 Then there are the Lori Piestewa National Native American Games, which bring more than 10,000 Native Americans from 50-plus tribes to her home state of Arizona each year for a multi-day sports competition, the biggest such event of its kind—and a fitting tribute to her athleticism and competitive spirit.

-But to Private Jessica Lynch, a fellow soldier caught in the same harrowing skirmish—the very same Humvee—Piestewa is more than just a symbol of herois
+But to Private Jessica Lynch, a fellow soldier caught in the same harrowing skirmish—the very same Humvee—Piestewa is more than just a symbol of heroism.

 She’s a best friend lost.

 “We did everything together,” says Lynch.
 “We went by Lynch and Pie… People would say, ‘if you’re looking for Lynch, just find Pie.’
 It was an instant connection.”